-LLISWERRY RUNNERS - CLUB SAFETY POLICY (Revised Sep 2017)
+LLISWERRY RUNNERS - CLUB SAFETY CODE (Revised December 2018)

 The club provides opportunities to train on roads, trail & track all year round.
 To maintain the club's excellent safety record, the coaching team place safety as highest priority in sesssion planning and selection of training routes.
-These are adapted & managed according to weather conditions e.g. ice and to avoid any specific risks e.g. road works.
+These are adapted & managed according to specific risks (weather, road works etc) as in our Risk Assessment (file below).

-Although selecting the appropriate training environment plays a significant part in protecting participants, it is the members themselves who are expected to take responsibility for their own safety and security.
-Looking after fellow clubmates is fully consistent with the ethos of the club, so it is expected that every member acts as a safety role model through constant vigilance, care of others and by identifying risks and concerns to the coaching team & club officers so improvements can be made.
-In this way we can protect our growing membership and preserve the club's reputation for exemplarary standards of safety.
+However, it is the members themselves who are expected to take responsibility for their own safety and security.
+It is expected that every member acts as a safety role model through constant vigilance, care of others and by identifying risks and concerns to the coaching team & club officers so improvements can be made.
+In this way we can protect our members and preserve the club's reputation for exemplarary standards of safety.

 Please ensure that you are fit enough to complete the session.
 If you feel unwell, fatigued or carrying an injury then you should reconsider whether to run.
-The coaching team are always happy & willing to advise.
+The coaching team (Coaches & Run Leaders) are always happy & willing to advise.

-Taking a mobile phone ensures you can obtain help if stranded.
+Taking a mobile phone ensures you can obtain help for yourself & for others, so it is a recommended piece of safety equipment.

 You can never be too visible!
 During the day, always wear bright or light-coloured clothing - hi viz is good.
 Wearing a head torch or carrying a light is an ideal way of being seen in gloomy conditions.